MercuryTechnologies/alloglot/README.md

   apiSearchUrl?: string

   /**
-   * Configuration for using a tags file to suggest completions, definitions, or imports.
+   * A list of tags files to use to find definitions, suggest completions, or suggest imports.
    */
-  tags?: TagsConfig
+  tags?: Array<TagsConfig>

   /**
    * A list of files to watch for compiler-generated JSON output.